 At the time of writing the ePR has not been finalised.

-The GDPR changes marketing consent from a broadly opt-out system to a broadly opt-in rule.
-The chart below explains how each of the main channels is affected.
+The GDPR changes marketing permission from a broadly opt-out system to a broadly opt-in rule.

-At the moment it seems that email and text messaging will require opt-in from prospects (both B2C and B2B).
 Opt-in consent needs to be unambiguous for most data, and explicit for sensitive data*.
-Basically, your prospects need to be clear what they are agreeing to receive from your marketing department.
+Basically, your prospects need to be clear that you will store and process their data and why you are doing it.

 Consent cannot be implied by inaction but must be the result of a positive action by individuals.
 Soft opt-in may apply in some circumstances.
 You can use soft opt-in if all the following apply…